United States Regiments & Batteries > New YorkInfantry

 Battle of Antietam

-Commanded by Colonel William M. Searing, the regiment lost 6 enlisted men killed, 5 mortally wounded, and 1 missing or captured out of 49 men engaged.
+The 30th New York Infantry Regiment was commanded by Colonel William M. Searing and brought only 49 men to the field.
+It lost 6 enlisted men killed, 5 mortally wounded, and 1 missing or captured.
 By the end of the day only 27 officers and men were still available for duty.

 From the brigade marker on the Antietam battlefield: